MicrosoftDocs/entra-docs/docs/verified-id/how-to-issuer-revoke.md

 1. Select the verifiable credential type
 1. On the left-hand menu, choose **Revoke a credential**
    ![Revoke a credential](media/how-to-issuer-revoke/settings-revoke.png)
 1. Search for the index claim of the user you want to revoke.
-If you haven't indexed a claim, search will not work, and you will not be able to revoke the verifiable credential.
+Indexing a claim is a requirement for being able to search for a credential.

    ![Screenshot of the credential to revoke](media/how-to-issuer-revoke/revoke-search.png)